 True environmental sustainability is difficult to assess as a tourist; when we started researching our trip to Bali we looked for “eco” lodges but they were not plentiful and some were extremely expensive.

-Without knowing much about the island we would assume that the Kuta, Seminyak strip would have vast environmental and responsible tourism issues.
-Knowing the corruption in the Suharto times, and a little background reading on anything political… and you will be left wondering about your choice of destination.
-Surely I will never stay in Nusa Dua again, which is supposedly built on land illegally acquired under Suharto… or hotels that are built too close to shrines.
+Without knowing much about the island, we assume that the Kuta, Seminyak strip would have vast environmental and responsible tourism issues.
+Knowing the corruption in the Suharto times, and if you read a little background reading on anything political, you will be left wondering about your choice of destination.
+Surely I will never stay in Nusa Dua again, which is supposedly built on land illegally acquired under Suharto, or hotels that are built too close to shrines.

 But do; we have a list of recommended reading if you are interested.

-Also, start doing your research on sustainable tourism experiences, while we haven’t checked this out ourselves, a sustainable week in Bali sounds good
+Also, start doing your research on sustainable tourism experiences, while we haven’t checked this out ourselves, but a sustainable week in Bali sounds good.

-Bali has entranced travellers for a long time, and for good reason, the “Island of the Gods” combines tropical beauty with a captivating culture.
-Certainly, we believe you need to get away from the highly touristed areas (including Ubud) to discover this magic.
+Bali has entranced travelers for a long time, and for good reason.
+The “Island of the Gods” combines tropical beauty with a captivating culture.
+Certainly, we believe you need to get away from the highly tourist areas (including Ubud) to discover this magic.
 But it is there – and it is able to be found.